-President Biden & the Department of Health & Human Services have expressly encouraged states interested in expanding or protecting abortion access to apply for Section 1115 waivers of Medicaid requirements to potentially receive federal funding for programs designed to help cover travel-related costs for Medicaid recipients seeking abortions across state lines.
+President Biden & the Department of Health & Human Services have encouraged states interested in expanding or protecting abortion access to apply for Section 1115 waivers of Medicaid requirements, requesting federal funding for programs designed to help cover travel-related costs for Medicaid recipients seeking abortions across state lines.
+In March 2023, the California Department of Health Services announced it will seek a Section 1115 waiver to promote access to reproductive health services.